Skip to main content

 }`;

 You can use the Code field to specify the source code of your application as a string.
 The Language field specifies the programming language of the source code.
 The Arguments field specifies the command line arguments to be passed to the application when it is executed.
+You can override the Core field to choose one of the default Signaloid cores or one of your custom Signaloid cores that you want your application to run on.
+The Core field is optional and if you omit it, your task will run on the C0-XS+ core.

 // Core ID of the C0-S+ core